Instrument used to measure wind speed

 4. **Laser Doppler Wind Radar**

-This advanced device employs laser technology to measure wind direction and speed without physical contact.
-Its non-contact method avoids common sources of error such as friction and mechanical vibrations, offering high accuracy and sensitivity.
-However, its usage is constrained by high costs and the need for skilled operation and maintenance.
+This advanced device uses laser technology to measure wind direction and speed without contact.
+Its non-contact method avoids issues like friction and vibrations.
+This ensures high accuracy and sensitivity.
+However, it has high costs and needs skilled operation and maintenance.

 5. **Ultrasonic Anemometer**